nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

   The option is available only for the nRF Desktop central.

 Perform :ref:`nrf_desktop_config_channel` set operation on selected option to trigger the operation.
-The options can be used only if the module is in :cpp:enum:`STATE_IDLE`.
+The options can be used only if the module is in :c:enumerator:`STATE_IDLE`.
 Because of this, they cannot be used when device is suspended by :ref:`nrf_desktop_power_manager`.
 The device must be woken up from suspended state before the operation is started.